 Again, set an alarm for this time at night to remind yourself to go to bed on time.
 This might be hard for the first few days, but after a week you’ll enjoy your new sleep routine and see the benefits.

-Part 5: Spending time with your loved ones
+Part 5: Spend time with your loved ones

 It’s easy to forget friends and family over all the changes we try to make in our lives.
 But they are an essential part of our happiness.